-Here at the Gaff Blog, we love to inspire an environment of inclusiveness.
+Here on the Gaff Blog, I love to inspire an environment of inclusiveness.

-A blog with a humble but growing following ourselves, we would love to team up with anyone looking for some more views on their blog, or someone looking to share their art, music, or anything visual with the world.
+A blog with a humble but growing following, I would love to team up with anyone looking for some more views on their blog, or someone looking to share their art, music, or anything visual or written with the world.

-If you’re looking for an opportunity like such, do not hesitate to send a submission or idea our way!
+If you’re looking for an opportunity like such, do not hesitate to send a submission or an idea my way!

 Typically, I would not review a TV show on here, but since I have said this you must already know how great Hit Record: On TV must be.
 Should I even go on?